RdsBelga/GemGridQuest/README.md

 ## Overview

-The game simulates an environment where players navigate through a grid to collect jewels—such as diamonds, rubies, opals—while avoiding guardians.
+The game simulates an environment where players navigate through a grid to collect jewels such as diamonds, rubies, opals while avoiding guardians.
 Each jewel has a value assessed in gold coins, and the guardians have life points.
 The game's objective is to accumulate wealth by collecting jewels and outmaneuvering the guardians on the board.

 ## Features